-- Kick off your visit with a delicious breakfast downtown, then walk over to the Gulf Coast Exploreum to catch their latest hands-on exhibit or IMAX ® film.
-Right next door is the History Museum of Mobile, where you’ll be immersed in over 300 years of history.
+- Wake up to a delicious breakfast in downtown Mobile and then make your way to the Gulf Coast Exploreum for their latest exhibit or IMAX ® film.
+Just next door is the History Museum of Mobile where you’ll be immersed in more than 300 years of Mobile history.

-- A do-not-miss is brunch at one of many downtown restaurants or a light breakfast and coffee before exploring Mobile’s beautiful homes, gardens and parks in one of several historic districts (guided tours available).
-Be sure to leave time to wander through locally owned vintage, clothing, book and gift shops in our historic downtown
+- Brunch is a can’t-miss meal at one of the many downtown restaurants.
+Afterwards, enjoy a late-morning stroll exploring Mobile’s beautiful antebellum homes, gardens and parks in one of numerous historic districts.
+Guided tours are available.
+Leave time to browse vintage clothing, book and gift shops in Mobile’s

 - Tour one of several museums, including the Mobile Museum of Art, and learn more about the area’s culture and traditions.